BenOvermyer/benovermyer.com/content/page/resume.md

 _September 2015 to Present_

 I manage the operations team for the Digital department at the Star Tribune.
 I oversee and guide the implementation and maintenance of our digital infrastructure, as well as lead initiatives to improve performance, cost effectiveness, and general awesomeness of the same.
-I also handle most of the more complex engineering tasks for the operations team, such as developing new Ansible processes, writing monitoring services in Go, and implementing tools for which no internally documented process exists.
+I also handle most of the more complex engineering tasks for the operations team, such as developing new Ansible processes, writing monitoring services in Go, architecting new systems, and implementing tools for which no internally documented process exists.

 ### Senior Software Engineer at the Minneapolis Star Tribune